Palakdesilo/DetectoReal/README.md

 ---

 **Note**: This model is for educational and research purposes.
 Always verify results with additional methods for critical applications.

+This file is from when the project was first created and may not be up to date.